tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     5. decrypts this gadget (`xor` with `IsThisTheFlag?`), finally
     6. forwards the control flow to the entry point of the gadget.

-  **Decrypting all code gadgets:** we can even decrypt all gadgets now, that leads also to statically decrypting all encrypted content of the binary.
+  **Decrypting all code gadgets:** we can decrypt all gadgets now, that leads to statically decrypting all encrypted content of the binary.
 Indeed, given an original return address, we can compute the corresponding gadget, then decrypt the gadget by `xor`ing with `IsThisTheFlag?`.
 Moreover, all possible return addresses can be extracted by traversing the return address table: for each entry, extract its `return address` field.
 The list of all return addresses is:

     0x402058; 0x40207f; 0x4020d3; 0x4020df; 0x4020eb; 0x4020f0; 0x40217b; 0x4021c5; 0x4021d1; 0x4021dd;
     0x4021e9; 0x4021f5; 0x402201; 0x402206; 0x402250; 0x40227f; 0x4022c9; 0x4022f8; 0x40233a; 0x402346;